It’s important to be aware of sexually transmitted infections (STIs).

 The infection causes painful ulcers or blisters around the genitals, and less severe outbreaks can occur for years afterwards.

 You’ll require treatment if your first infection occurs during pregnancy.
-If an infection occurs towards the end of your pregnancy, or during labour, a caesarean section might be recommended so that the infection is not passed to your baby.
+If an infection is identified towards the end of your pregnancy, or during labour, a caesarean section might be recommended so that the infection is not passed to your baby.

 Tell your midwife or doctor if either you or your partner have recurring herpes or develop sores.